FL33TW00D/wgpu-mm/README.md

 In [this post](https://jott.live/markdown/m1_webgpu_perf), Bram his ~900GFLOPS or ~35% of theoretical peak without using SIMD group magic, so this seems like the one to beat.

-Implementing the code from Bram's blogpost, we can see it holds up with approx ~860GFLOPs.
+Implementing the code from Bram's blogpost, we can see it holds up with approx ~860GFLOPs (using `create_shader_module_unchecked` which removes all bounds checking).
+With bounds checking we get 580GFLOPS.

 A custom metal shader from [Tinygrad](https://github.com/geohot/tinygrad) can hit 1800 GFLOPS or ~70% of theoretical peak.
 This shader uses SIMD groups which